JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 > Notably, `simple_flight` usesca steppable clock which means its clock advances when simulator tells it to advance, this is convenient for learning applications, Otherwise add `"ClockType": "ScalableClock"` to `settinfs.json`

-- Alternatively, AirSim's simlation can be used with PX4 autopilot's stack as software-in-the-loop (SITL) [link 1](https://github.com/microsoft/AirSim/blob/master/docs/px4_sitl.md) [link 2](https://github.com/microsoft/AirSim/blob/master/docs/px4_build.md)
+- Alternatively, AirSim's simlation can be used with PX4 autopilot's stack as software-in-the-loop (SITL), [link 1](https://github.com/microsoft/AirSim/blob/master/docs/px4_sitl.md), [link 2](https://github.com/microsoft/AirSim/blob/master/docs/px4_build.md)